World scrambles as Russia tightens grip on Crimea

-NATO held an emergency meeting in Brussels, Britain’s foreign minister flew to Kiev to support its new government and Kerry was to travel to Ukraine Tuesday.
-The U.S., France and Britain debated the possibility of boycotting the next Group of Eight economic summit, to be held in June in Sochi, the host of Russia’s successful Winter Olympics.
+NATO held an emergency meeting in Brussels, Britain’s foreign minister flew to Kiev to support its new government and the U.S., France and Britain debated the possibility of boycotting the next Group of Eight economic summit, being held in June at Sochi, the host of Russia’s successful Winter Olympics.

 In Kiev, Moscow and other cities, thousands of protesters took to the streets to either decry the Russian occupation or celebrate Crimea’s return to its former ruler.

-"Support us, America!" a group of protesters chanted outside the U.S. Embassy in Kiev.
+"Support us, America!" a handful of protesters chanted outside the U.S. Embassy in Kiev.
 One young girl held up a placard reading: "No Russian aggression!"

 "Russia!
 Russia!" the crowd chanted in Moscow.

-Kerry, interviewed on U.S. television news shows, talked about boycotting the G-8 summit, as well as possible visa bans, asset freezes and trade and investment penalties against Russia.
-All the foreign ministers he talked to were prepared "to go to the hilt" to isolate Russia, Kerry said.
+Kerry, interviewed Sunday on U.S. television news shows, talked about boycotting the G-8 summit, as well as possible visa bans, asset freezes and trade and investment penalties against Russia.
+Kerry said all the foreign ministers he had talked to were prepared "to go to the hilt" to isolate Russia.

-"We are on a very dangerous track," German Foreign Minister Frank-Walter Steinmeier said.
-But "it is still possible to turn around.
+"We are on a very dangerous track of increasing tensions," German Foreign Minister Frank-Walter Steinmeier said. "(But) it is still possible to turn around.
 A new division of Europe can still be prevented."

-So far, however, Ukraine’s new government and the West have been powerless to counter Russia’s tactics.
+So far, however, Ukraine’s new government and other countries have been powerless to counter Russia’s tactics.
 Armed men in uniforms without insignia have moved freely about Crimea for days, occupying airports, smashing equipment at an air base and besieging a Ukrainian infantry base.